John Frieda Full Repair Line Review

 Full Repair Line Breakdown

 There are three products in the John Frieda Full Repair line.
 The Hydrate + Deep Rescue conditioner, Strength + Restore conditioner, and Strengthen + Restore shampoo are all of them.
 The conditioners have plenty of the same ingredients but there are three that stand out.
 Those three are Cetearyl alcohol, dimethicone, and cetyl esters.
 Cetearyl alcohol is a mixture of fatty alcohols.
 Not all alcohols are bad.
-Fatty alcohols, like this one, are able to provide lubrication and hydration because they have a high carbon content.
+Fatty alcohols, like this one, are able to provide hydration and lubrication because they have a high carbon content.
 This alcohol encourages softness and helps smooth down damaged hair cuticles.

 Both dimethicone and cetyl esters work well on damaged hair since they make the hair look and feel smooth.
 The shampoo contains coco glucoside, which is a gentle cleansing agent.
 It’s beneficial for those with sensitive skin or a sensitive scalp.
 The shampoo also contains Cocamidopropyl betaine which is made from organic compounds derived from coconut oil.
 This line was designed for anyone with brittle, dry, and/or damaged hair.